 CENTER FOR INSTRUCTION AND TECHNOLOGY

 The Center for Instruction and Technology (CIT) has established a campus-wide agreement with Lynda.com for access to over 1000 instructional videos on a range of topics of interest to faculty, staff, and students.
-Topics are wide ranging and include tutorials on the Adobe product suite, Microsoft Office, Blackboard, Twitter, Time Management and much more.
+Topics are wide ranging and include tutorials on the Adobe product suite, Microsoft Office, Canvas, Twitter, Time Management and much more.

 The University’s Information and Technology Services (ITS) provides a Lenovo or Apple, with the choice of either a desktop or laptop, computer to full-time faculty.
 Generally, computers are replaced every three years for laptops and every four years for desktops.